 - ON-CAMPUS RESIDENCE REQUIREMENTS.
 All single students under the age of twenty-one are required to take a room in one of the residence halls unless they live with one of their parents, grandparents, or married siblings.
 Resident students must enroll for a minimum of two semester hours.
 All rooms are dual occupancy.

 - MEDICAL / MEDICAL INSURANCE REQUIREMENTS.
-All students living on campus and all students attending at least one on-campus course must produce evidence of a recent basic physical, a tuberculosis test results, and record of a bacterial meningitis vaccination (unless 22 years of age or older) prior to enrollment.
+All students living on campus and all students attending at least one on-campus course must produce evidence of a recent basic physical and record of a bacterial meningitis vaccination (unless 22 years of age or older) prior to enrollment.
 All students are encouraged to have hospitalization insurance upon enrollment.